When is it okay to switch Realtors

 Dear Phyllis,

 As trustee, I will be listing my uncle’s home for sale.
 My question is it ok to switch Realtors before the contract is signed?
-The probate attorney recommended a Realtor® that they often work with.
-We met at the home and he provided me with a pricing recommendation.
-He emailed me the listing contract but I thought the asking price was too low.
-A neighbor recommended another Realtor® who I contacted and they suggested a much higher asking price.
-I would like to hire the second Realtor®, but I feel an obligation to the first Realtor®.
+The probate attorney recommended a Realtor that they often work with.
+We met at the home, and he provided me with a pricing recommendation.
+He emailed me the listing contract, but I thought the asking price was too low.
+A neighbor recommended another Realtor whom I contacted, and they suggested a much higher asking price.
+I want to hire the second Realtor, but I feel an obligation to the first Realtor.
 When is it okay to switch Realtors?

 Thank You,